mikeszumski/AgProject3/README.md

 ### To Run the AG Planning Tool
 To use the Ag Planning Tool,

-1) Clone this repository to your local machine.
+1) **Clone this repository to your local machine.**

-2) Select your LLM.
+2) **Select your prefered LLM.**

-    As currently configured, the [ag_planning_tool notebook](ag_planning_tool.ipynb) uses a local LLM to enable the Decision Logic and RAG functionality.  configured for using a locally run [Ollama](https://ollama.com/download) server loaded with Ollama's [phi3-mini](https://ollama.com/library/phi3) model.
+    As currently configured, the [ag_planning_tool.ipynb](ag_planning_tool.ipynb) notbook  uses a local LLM to enable the Decision Logic and RAG functionality.  configured for using a locally run [Ollama](https://ollama.com/download) server loaded with Ollama's [phi3-mini](https://ollama.com/library/phi3) model.
 See linked documentation for install and loading instructinos.

     _(Alternatively, users may use a hosted LLM, e.g., OpenAI, Claude, etc..
 See _Section 0.0 Initial Setup_ to change LLM selection.)_